 What is Nifty and Sensex?

+In order to understand what is Nifty and Sensex, you need to understand the Indian stock exchanges first.
 Now, let’s discuss the two major stock exchanges in India i.e the ‘Bombay stock exchange’ and the ‘National stock exchange’ along with their indexes.

-Bombay Stock Exchange (BSE)
+1. Bombay Stock Exchange (BSE)

-- Bombay stock exchange is an Indian stock exchange located at Dalal street, Mumbai, Maharashtra.
+- Bombay stock exchange is an Indian stock exchange located at Dalal Street, Mumbai, Maharashtra.

 - It was established in 1875 and is Asia’s oldest stock exchange.

 - It is the world’s fastest stock exchange, with a median trade speed of 6 microseconds.

 - As of Feb 2022, 5,246 companies trading on the BSE were worth over Rs 264 Lakh Crore (Rs 26,451,334.95 Cr), as per data available on the exchange.

 What is an Index?
 Since there are thousands of company listed on a stock exchange, hence it’s really hard to track every single stock to evaluate the market performance at a time.
 Therefore, a smaller sample is taken which is the representative of the whole market.
 This small sample is called Index and it helps in the measurement of the value of a section of the stock market.
 The index is computed from the prices of selected stocks.